alex-1355/check_nokia_isam/README.md

   NT-Redundancy Status of a Protection Group (CLI: show equipment protection-group, show equipment protection-element)

-  The admin-state, group-state, standby-state of NT-A and NT-B and the last reason for switchover are checked.
+  The admin-state, group-state, standby-state of NT-A and NT-B and the last switchover reason are checked.

+- power_supply

+  The Power Supply status of the shelf (acu:1/1 -> NGFC) (CLI: show equipment power-supply)

+  If BAT-A or BAT-B reports 0 volts Vin or the flag fault-detected (temperature, over/under-voltage, over-current or over-power) is set an alarm is triggered.

 ### Dependencies